eddrive/3D_Bladder_map/README.md

 4. Driver Initialization via Entrypoint:
 In this setup, the entrypoint script automatically performs the calibration and uses the output as a parameter to launch the driver.
+Additionally, it publishes the camera image streams as ROS2 topics for vision-based applications.
 Next Steps:
 Start the "External Control" program from the robot’s control panel.
 Wait for the terminal output: